 Programming and Operating Fanuc and Epson Robots Training Course

-Fanuc and Epson robots are extensively employed in industrial automation for tasks including assembly, material handling, and precision operations.
+Fanuc and Epson robots are extensively utilized in industrial automation for activities including assembly, material handling, and precision tasks.

-This instructor-led, live training (available online or onsite) targets intermediate to advanced engineers and technicians aiming to master the programming, operation, and optimization of Fanuc and Epson robotic systems for industrial applications.
+This instructor-led, live training (available online or onsite) targets intermediate to advanced engineers and technicians aiming to master the programming, operation, and optimization of Fanuc and Epson robotic systems for industrial use.

-- Comprehending the architecture and functionalities of Fanuc and Epson robots.
+- Comprehend the architecture and functionalities of Fanuc and Epson robots.

-- Programming robot movements, logic, and sensor integrations.
+- Program robot movements, logic, and sensor integrations.

 - Extensive exercises and practice sessions.